Queueing Network Controls via Deep Reinforcement Learning: Introduction

 A \emph{reinforcement learning (RL) problem} often refers to a (\emph{model-free}) MDP problem in which the underlying model governing the dynamics is not known, but sequences of data (actions, states, and rewards), known as episodes in this paper, can be observed under a given policy.
 It has been demonstrated that \emph{RL algorithms} for solving RL problems can successfully overcome the curse of dimensionality in both the model-free and model-based MDP problems.
 Two factors are the keys to the success in a model-based MDP.
 First, Monte Carlo sampling method is used to approximately evaluate expectations.
 The sampling method also naturally supports the exploration needed in RL algorithms.
 Second, a parametric, low-dimensional representation of a value function and/or a policy can be used.
 In recent years, RL algorithms that use neural networks as an architecture for value function and policy parametrizations have shown state-of-art results \cite{Bellemare2013, Mnih2015, Silver2017, OpenAI2019a}.

-In this paper we extend the Proximal Policy Optimization (PPO) algorithm to MDP problems with \emph{unbounded cost} functions and \emph{long-run average cost} objectives.
+In recent years the Proximal Policy Optimization (PPO) algorithm \cite{Schulman2017} has become a default algorithm \cite{Openai2017} for control optimization in new challenging environments including robotics \cite{Akkaya2019}, multiplayer video games \cite{Vinyals2019, OpenAI2019a}, neural network architecture engineering \cite{Zoph2018}, molecular design \cite{Simm2020}.
+In this paper we extend the PPO algorithm to MDP problems with \emph{unbounded cost} functions and \emph{long-run average cost} objectives.
 The original PPO algorithm \cite{Schulman2017} was proposed for problems with \emph{bounded cost} function and \emph{infinite-horizon discounted} objective.
 It was based on the trust region policy optimization (TRPO) algorithm developed in \cite{Schulman2015}.
 We use two separate feedforward neural networks, one for parametrization of the control policy and the other for value function approximation, a setup common to \emph{actor-critic} algorithms \cite{Mnih2015}.
 We propose an approximating martingale-process (AMP) method for variance reduction to estimate policy value functions and show that the AMP estimation speeds up convergence of the PPO algorithm in the model-based setting.
-We provide guidance about implementing the PPO algorithm specifically for MQNs such as the choice of initial stable randomized policy, the architecture of the value and policy neural networks and the choice of hyperparameters.
+We provide a set of instructions for implementing the PPO algorithm specifically for MQNs.
+The instructions include the choice of initial stable randomized policy, methods for improving policy value function estimation, architecture of the value and policy neural networks, and the choice of hyperparameters.
+The proposed instructions can be potentially adapted to other advanced policy optimization RL algorithms, e.g. TRPO.
+Given the success of the PPO in various domains and its ease of use we focus on the PPO algorithm in this paper to illustrate efficiency of the deep RL framework for queueing control optimization.